What is your current bill pay plan?

 If you want a new handset but your budget’s a bit tighter, you could consider getting a refurbished phone and SIM-only plan.

-Most SIM-only plans are on a rolling 30 day contract basis, so you can cancel by giving 30 days notice and aren’t tied into a lengthy contract.
+Most SIM-only plans are on a rolling 30 day contract basis, so there’s no lengthy tie-in.

 To find out more about how to switch, read our guide to switching to a SIM-only deal.